alleyesonme21/my-first-app/README.md

 # My New Application
-My new app show my undertanding for jquery
  06/5/2020, By Johnny Duverseau

 # Description
-_ This app
+_ This app helps prospective web developers decide which programming language they shoould study first by asking survey questions to help them determine their path.

 ## Setup/installation requirement
 - Open terminal